praisewilliams/praisewilliams/README.md

-### Just a little about me 👋
+### Hi, Thanks for viewing my profile 👋

-- 🔭 I’m currently working on some Data Analysis Projects
+- 🔭 I’m currently working on some Data Analysis Projects (Do check here for updates on my commits and pushes)
 - 🌱 I’m currently learning Data Science on DataCamp
 - 👯 I’m looking to collaborate on well... not yet
 - 🤔 I’m looking for Entry Data Analyst roles